rooselle/mercure-demo/README.md

 ```
 This means that the Symfony app will only be authorized to publish public updates (ie. it won't be able to publish to private targets, but will see that later).
 Replace the empty array by `["*"]` to allow the app to publish to every target (public updates and updates to all private targets).

 Don't forget to set your private key in the "verify signature" panel of the jwt.io form.
-This key should be the same as the one you put in your docker-compose file.
+This key should be the same as the one you put in your docker-compose file (or elsewhere depending on how you installed the hub).

 You can now set your environment variables :
 ```